-If you live in a cold climate where the gray skies and drab brown winter landscape is beginning to get you down, you don’t need to wait for spring’s greenery to perk up your house or your spirits.
+If you live in a cold climate where gray skies and a brown winter landscape may soon get you down, you don’t need to wait for next Spring’s greenery to perk up your house or your spirits.
 Most people recognize that a bouquet of roses or some spring tulips can bring a smile to someone’s face, but scientific research now backs up the instinct to enjoy flowers.

 Behavioral researchers at Rutgers, The State University of New Jersey, spent 10 months exploring the link between flowers and life satisfaction.
 Researchers at Harvard University found that seeing flowers first thing in the morning provides a boost of energy for people.